satyrius/mtgforge/README.md

 Both development and production environments usually has database settings that differs the one from `settings.common`.
 There is `settings.local` module to deal with it.
 You can define `DATABASES` setting in this module and it will be imported to `settings.common`, otherwise default projects `DATABASES` settings will be used.
 Note that `settings/local.py` is ignored by git.

+One more settings trick.
+You can set `DEBUG_DB` to true when `settings.dev` is used to start log database queries to the console output.

+	DEBUG_DB=1 ./manage.py runserver

 ## Data

 Configure your own `DATABASES` settings: